Effective date: 7 May 2021

-We use Google Analytics to measure and analyse the site’s internet usage to ensure the site meets CBLA’s business objectives with advertisers and users.
-Individual privacy is protected but we gain insights on how to make the site more useful for advertisers as well as our users.
+We use Google Analytics to measure and analyse the website’s internet usage to ensure the website meets CBLA’s business objectives with advertisers and users. and to gain insights on how to make the website more useful for advertisers as well as our users.

-- the number of page views (or page impressions) that occur on our sites;
+- the number of webpage views (or webpage impressions) that occur on our websites;

 - the number of unique visitors;

-- how long these unique visitors (on average) spend on our sites;
+- how long these unique visitors (on average) spend on our websites;

-- common entry and exit points to our sites;
+- common entry and exit points to our websites;

 Facebook Custom Audience